-Today, I want to talk about “blah” words as they pertain to your objectives and motivations.
+Today, I want to talk about watching out for “blah” words when you’re writing prose.
 This is a topic I’m super intense about.
-I’m writing my annual article for the Children’s Writers’ and Illustrators’ Market about it, in fact.
-(Which reminds me, I should really get on that…) My theory is that it’s more difficult to engage with character if we, as readers, don’t know what they’re doing (in the small and large sense over the course of your story), or, very importantly, why.
+My theory is that it’s more difficult to engage with character if we, as readers, don’t know what they’re doing (in the small and large sense over the course of your story), or, very importantly, why.
 And if you’ve followed me for a while, you probably know what I mean by “blah” words.
-If you have no idea, check out this post.
+If you have no idea, check out this post about vague writing.
 To summarize, they’re generic words that have shallow emotions attached to them because they can mean many different things to many different people.

 I encountered a character recently who made plenty of statements about motivation.
 This is great.
 I was excited.
 Hearts popped out of my eyeballs, anime-style.
 But something was wrong.
-Instead of being specific about motivation/objective, the character resorted to “blah” words.
+Instead of using specific writing to reinforce motivation/objective, the author resorted to “blah” words.
 What does this look like?
-Example time:

 I’m seeking the truth, the whole truth, and nothing but the truth.